SETI/rms-interval/README.md

 floating-point numbers.
 Each value of the dictionary applies for any key value within the numeric range.
 Later entries into the dictionary can partially or completely replace earlier values.

+Note that this package is deprecated in favor of the `portion` module.
+Eventually this package may be removed entirely.